"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

-"I'm Rahne," she introduced herself, kneeling down in front of me, much like Josh was again.
+"I'm Rahne," she introduced herself, kneeling down in front of me, much like Josh did.
 She gave me a warm smile.
 "I'm here to help."

 I handed her the notebook and she read what I wrote quietly before her polite smile turned into an amused one.

 "Sure, come with me."
 She rose to her feet and offered me her hand.
-With great apprehension, I grabbed it and let her haul me to my feet.
+With great hesitation, I grabbed it and let her haul me to my feet.
 "We'll be back."

 She led me from the room and from the confused faces.

-Rahne tried to get me into the shower, but the sound of the spray hissing from the showerhead had my breath short and my heart screaming.
-It sounded too much like the chemical baths they gave us.
+Rahne tried to get me into the shower, but the sound of the spray hissing from the shower head had my breath short and my heart screaming.
+It sounded too much like the chemical sprays they gave us.
 They would use a fire hose and jet us down like cattle.

-She quickly prepped a tub so huge I think it might be an indoor pool, and I sat soaking like an egg.
-(If I make the hairless jokes it's okay, so far.)
+She quickly prepped a tub so huge I thought it might be an indoor pool, and I sat soaking like an egg.
+(If I made the hairless jokes it's okay, so far.)

 She said to stay in there as long as I needed; it was going to take about an hour to get to town and back with clothes for me.